The Simultaneous Assignment Problem

-\begin{cor} If $G$ is a Laman graph, $\mc L=\emptyset$ and $\mc H$ has the local-interval property, then the integrality gap of~(\ref{lp:degLp}) is at most $2$ and an approximate solution can be found in strongly polynomial time with the same guarantee. \end{cor}
+\begin{corollary} If $G$ is a Laman graph, $\mc L=\emptyset$ and $\mc H$ has the local-interval property, then the integrality gap of~(\ref{lp:simultan:degLp}) is at most $2$ and an approximate solution can be found in strongly polynomial time with the same guarantee. \end{corollary}

-\begin{theorem} If $G$ is an even cycle and $\mc L = \emptyset$, then~(\ref{lp:degLp})~is integral and the simultaneous assignment problem can be solved in strongly polynomial time. \end{theorem} \begin{proof} For each node of the even cycle, one can omit all but the most restrictive bound posed in a subgraph in $\mc H$.
-This means that the problem is in fact a capacitated $b$-matching problem on an even cycle --- with infinite bound at node $v$ if the two edges incident to $v$ do not appear in the same subgraphs in $\mc H$.
-It is well-known that the capacitated $b$-matching polytope is described by the natural constraints for bipartite graphs, therefore,~(\ref{lp:degLp})~is integral and the problem can be solved in strongly polynomial time. \end{proof}
+\begin{theorem} If $G$ is an even cycle and $\mc L = \emptyset$, then~(\ref{lp:simultan:degLp})~is integer and the simultaneous assignment problem is solvable in strongly polynomial time. \end{theorem} \begin{proof} For each node of the even cycle, one can omit all but the most restrictive bound posed in a subgraph in $\mc H$.
+This means that the problem is a capacitated $b$-matching problem on an even cycle --- with infinite bound at node $v$ if the two edges incident to $v$ do not appear in the same subgraphs in $\mc H$.
+It is well known that the capacitated $b$-matching polyhedron is described by the natural constraints for bipartite graphs, therefore,~(\ref{lp:simultan:degLp})~is integer and the problem can be solved in strongly polynomial time.